 - Microsoft Office

-Adobe Software: Many of the faculty-, staff-, and student-accessible computers in the School of Drama have Adobe's Master Collection installed.
-This suite contains most Adobe products, including Dreamweaver, Illustrator, InDesign, and Photoshop.
-Current faculty, staff, and students can purchase Adobe software at a significant discount through a number of retail resources, including the University Bookstore's Tech Center.
+Adobe Software: Many of the faculty-, staff-, and student-accessible computers in the School of Drama have Adobe Creative Cloud installed.
+Current faculty, staff, and students can purchase Adobe software at a significant discount through the Adobe website. https://www.adobe.com/

 Final Cut: Final Cut is an Apple product that allows for a full range of video editing options.
 As part of a focus upon digital video production, the School of Drama has licensing for Apple's Final Cut suite of video editing software.
 This software is available on-campus in our editing suite, and can also be found at Odegaard Learning Commons.